Press & media

 Experts and spokespeople

-- 99.1 per cent of disabled children live at home and are supported by their families.
+- 99.1% of disabled children live at home and are supported by their families (Contact).

-- 52 per cent of families with a disabled child are at risk of experiencing poverty.
+- 52% of families with a disabled child are at risk of experiencing poverty, due to the difficulties of working and caring.
+(Every Disabled Child Matters, Disabled Children and Child Poverty, 2007).

 - It costs three times more to raise a disabled child, as it does to raise a child without disabilities.